Recall petition for Gov. Edwards signed by Shreveport bar owner

 SHREVEPORT, La (KTAL/KMSS) – A petition is circulating in Shreveport-Bossier and on social media to recall Louisiana Governor John Bel Edwards.

-“What’s got people fired up about this petition is how it’s been hurt economically and businesses being effected and the nursing home that’s been a real big thing, nursing home, hospitals, visiting people,” said Whit Emory a recall petition volunteer.

-A local volunteer group is working to get 25,000 signatures in the ArkLaTex area within five months.
+“What’s got people fired up about this petition is how it’s been hurt economically and businesses being effected and the nursing home that’s been a real big thing, nursing home, hospitals, visiting people,” said Whit Emory, one of a group of local volunteers working to get 25,000 signatures in the NWLA within five months.

-Governor Edwards is aware of the statewide movement, he was asked about it during one of his daily storm briefings.

 “There’s a recall petition circulating?
 Yeah you know, there are a lot of things that keep me up at night.
-That’s not one of them,” said Governor John Bel Edwards.
+That’s not one of them,” he said when asked about it during one of his daily storm briefings last week.

-Tim Huck owns the Sand Bar in downtown Shreveport, he changed his entire business model to fit into the state’s reopening phases turning his bar into a restaurant.
+Tim Huck owns the Sand Bar in downtown Shreveport.
+He says he changed his entire business model to fit into the state’s reopening phases turning his bar into a restaurant.

-But phase three has brought even more restrictions, bars have to close at 10 p.m. and he says it’s hurting his business more than before.
+Phase Three has brought even more restrictions, including the requirement that bars stop serving at 10 p.m. and close by 11 p.m.
+Huck says it’s hurting his business more than before.

-“Business is down 80 – 85% somewhere in that range, I’m trying to figure out if we are carrying the staff, and how much of the staff we can carrry, and how much of the staff got to get laid off,” said Tim Huck owner of Sand Bar.
+“Business is down 80 – 85%, somewhere in that range, I’m trying to figure out if we are carrying the staff, and how much of the staff we can carry, and how much of the staff got to get laid off.”

 Huck says business owners are using this petition as a way to be heard by the governor.